kibalabs/everypage-example-visit-japan/README.md

 ```
 4. After completing your site, build the site using `npm run build` command.

+5. Deploy the `./dist` folder to see your site in action.

 # Tips
 You can use the EveryPage [canvas](https://console.everypagehq.com/canvas) to create your website.
 This is completely optional but you can use the canvas features to create your website real quick and it helps you focus more on your site's content.